tapyu/python-lessons/README.md

 ├── pyproject.toml
 └── README.md
 ```
-> NOTE: This Python project uses `poetry` for dependency management, but [other tools][2] can also be used for this purpose.
+> NOTE: This Python project example uses `poetry` for dependency management, but [other tools][2] can also be used for this purpose.

 # Python packages (AKA libraries)